 3. Isolate the symbols.
 (People, places and things) What comes to your mind when you think about the symbol?
 Is anyone in your life behaving like that recently?
 Is it that you might need to adopt that characteristic in your current situation?

-4. Say the dream out loud.
+4. Say the dream aloud.
 Maybe you’ll discover a word play or pun!
-For example, a woman who dreamed there were snakes on the floor and said, “I couldn’t put my foot down” was subconsciously referring to an inability to “put her foot down” in a situation with her husband.
+For example, a woman who dreamed there were snakes on the floor and said, “I couldn’t put my foot down” was unconsciously referring to an inability to “put her foot down” in a situation with her husband.

 Once you find the mirror, look for the solution

-1. Is the solution in the action or lack of it?
-Is the action appropriate to the situation?
+1. Like we saw in the example of the piglet dream, is the solution in the action or lack of it appearing in the dream?
+Is the action appropriate to the waking life situation?

 2. What behavior or personality type can I take from the dream and use in my current situation?